patternfly/training-scenarios/react-components/toolbar-filter/step5.md

 7) **Experiment with two optional properties passed to `DataToolbar`**

 Two props can be optionally added to the top level `DataToolbar` component when using a `DataToolbarFilter`.
-* If a `clearAllFilters` event handler is passed to `DataToolbar`, a 'Clear All Filters' action will appear alongside the applied filters chip groups.
+a) If a `clearAllFilters` event handler is passed to `DataToolbar`, a 'Clear All Filters' action will appear alongside the applied filters chip groups.
-* Second, if a `collapseListedFiltersBreakpoint` is passed to `DataToolbar`, the chip groups will collapse to a summary message at the passed in breakpoint, making the applied filters chip groups more responsive.
+b) If a `collapseListedFiltersBreakpoint` is passed to `DataToolbar`, the chip groups will collapse to a summary message at the passed in breakpoint, making the applied filters chip groups more responsive.

 Add the following code to the `DataToolbar` to see optional props in action.